 Dear Potsdam guests,

-from May 21, 2021 we can welcome you again in Potsdam and would like to inform you about everything you should know for your carefree break.
-Sans souci – that's not only the name of Potsdam's most famous Palace.
+we can welcome you back to Potsdam and would like to inform you about everything you should know for your carefree trip.
+Free of worries – that's not only the name of Potsdam's most famous Sanssouci Palace.
 It is also a feeling we are most craving for right now.
-The PMSG Potsdam Marketing und Service GmbH supports you as a "host with responsibility" in planning your long-awaited trip and implements additional service and hygiene measures in addition to the legal standards.
+PMSG Potsdam Marketing und Service GmbH supports you as a "host with responsibility" in planning your long-awaited trip and implements additional service and hygiene measures in addition to the legal standards.

 We will keep you up to date on all current rules so that you can enjoy carefree moments in Brandenburg's state capital.
-You can also get the latest information from our Service Center – by phone on +49 (0) 331 2755 88 99 or by email to email@example.com.
-We are there for you in our tourist information office on weekdays from 9:00 am – as a "host with responsibility" with a hygiene concept that complies with the current regulations and digital contact tracking.
+You can also get the latest information from our Service Center – by phone on +49 (0) 331 2755 88 99 or by e-mail to email@example.com.
+We are there for you in our tourist information centres on weekdays from 9:00 am – as a "host with responsibility" with a hygiene concept that complies with the current regulations and digital contact tracking.

 Regardless of the incidence, the general hygiene rules and recommendations as well as special consideration – keeping your distance, use corona tests and pay attention to hygiene are the most important protective measures to limit the spread of the coronavirus.
 Clinical or FFP2 masks are mandatory in enclosed public spaces, e.g. in shops, restaurants, cultural institutions, sports facilities, body care service facilities and on public transport.

 The Brandenburg state government has passed the ordinance on temporary basic measures to protect against infection.
 It is valid until April 30, 2022.

 Accordingly, all passengers in local public transport must wear an FFP2 mask.
 The only exceptions to this are